Solid Trifecta: When to Keep Redis in Rails 8

 Solid Cache replaces redis_cache_store.
 It stores cache entries in a dedicated database table instead of Redis memory.
 The tradeoff: reads are roughly 40% slower

-than Redis, but the cache can be 6x larger because disk is cheaper than RAM.
-For most Rails apps - where cached values are HTML fragments, serialized JSON, or computed reports - single-digit millisecond latency is invisible to users.
+than Redis, and the cache can be 6x larger because disk is cheaper than RAM.
+For most Rails apps where cached values are HTML fragments, serialized JSON, or computed reports, single-digit millisecond latency is invisible to users.

 Solid Cable replaces Redis as the Action Cable adapter.
 It polls the database for new messages instead of using Redis pub/sub.
 This works well for live notifications, dashboard updates, and internal tool chat.
-It does not work well for sub-10ms delivery requirements - multiplayer games, collaborative editing, high-frequency trading dashboards.
+Sub-10ms delivery requirements (multiplayer games, collaborative editing, high-frequency dashboards) still need Redis pub/sub or AnyCable.

 For each component, there’s a short list of deal-breakers.
 Hit any of them and Redis stays.